 - Vanilla extract – Just a splash for added flavor.

 - Flour – Regular, all-purpose flour is my go to.
 You can also sub pastry flour if you prefer.

-- Sugar – Granulated white sugar sweetens the crust.
+- Granulated Sugar – Granulated white sugar sweetens the crust.

 - Cornstarch – Helps hold it all together.

 - Salt – Just a pinch, it brightens all the flavors.